 Effect of Lost Time on Employment, Compensation and Benefits

-The employee continues to earn vacation and sick leave while receiving workers' compensation payments.
-The employee may not accrue more than the maximum vacation leave allowed by college policy.
+The employee does not continue to earn vacation and sick leave while receiving workers' compensation payments.

 Payment of the college's contributions for health insurance is continued while an employee is on workers' compensation leave.